jaydeegbobeh/eng88/Cybersecuirty/README.md

 ### OS Fingerprinting

 - Determining the operating system used by a host on a network
-	- IP TTL values: time to live in the IP header, the amount of time that a packet is set to exist inside a netwrok before being discarded by a router
+	- IP TTL values: time to live in the IP header, the amount of time that a packet is set to exist inside a network before being discarded by a router
 	- IP DF option: don't fragment,
 	- IP Type of Service (TOS)
 	- IP ID values (IPID sampling)